Junior Chef Competitions

 - During deliberation encourage the teams to try each other’s recipes.

-- Present the large check to the winning team.
+- Announce the judges’ decisions and present prize to the winning team.

 - Give judging sheets and initial application forms to each team.
 These judging packets serve as helpful learning tools for future competitions.